aioimo/RedRobot/README.md

 ## Used technologies
 - Vanilla JavaScript
-- the canvas HTML element to draw
+- the canvas HTML element

 ## Opponents